Grünkern

 As a winter crop, the spelt meant for Grünkern would be harvested at the end of July and subsequently dehydrated, traditionally over a beechwood fire, or in modern times, in heated-air ovens.
-This preserves the grünkern (by reducing moisture content to 13%) and endows it with its typical taste and aroma.
+This preserves the Grünkern (by reducing moisture content to 13%) and endows it with its typical taste and aroma.
 Before further processing, Grünkern must be husked or milled.
 Grünkern husk has been used as a cattle feed, or as the filler for small pillows which are meant to promote healthy sleep.

-The first attested use of grünkern was in southern Germany, (Amorbach), in 1660.
+The first attested use of Grünkern was in southern Germany, (Amorbach), in 1660.
 Grünkern was added to soups, and was dried by using the residual heat of bakehouses.

 The primary harvesting period at the end of July is also seen in old folk proverbs, such as:

 Christine, Jagowi, Sankt Anne is Ern! / Schneid't mer kee Korn, / so schneid't mer doch Keern.

-Christine, James, Saint Anne it's harvest time!
-We don't reap grains, but we reap grünkern.
+Christine, James, Saint Anne means harvest time! / If we don't reap wheat, / we reap Grünkern.